vimpunk/cratetorrent/tests/README.md

-In general all tests use Docker containers and a Docker virtual network to simulate a primitive network of peers (later on this may be expanded so that peers are not on the same LAN), and one or more of the containers will be the the established [Transmission](https://manpages.ubuntu.com/manpages/bionic/man1/transmission-cli.1.html) torrent clients, against which to test cratetorrent's protocol compliance, i.e. to make sure that cratetorrent works with torrent clients used in the wild.
+In general all tests use Docker containers and a Docker virtual network to simulate a primitive network of peers (later on this may be expanded so that peers are not on the same LAN), and one or more of the containers will use the established [Transmission](https://manpages.ubuntu.com/manpages/bionic/man1/transmission-cli.1.html) torrent client, against which to test cratetorrent's protocol compliance, i.e. to make sure that cratetorrent works with torrent clients used in the wild.

 To ensure reproducible test results, it is always the same file that is going to